O957/O957/README.md

 ## Enterprises

-_Those projects that the author is currently working on or intends, in the near-term future, to working on._
+_Those projects that the author is currently working on or intends, in the near-term future, to further._

 <details markdown=1>
 <summary>